Exploring Tbilisi And Georgia’s Unusual Sights

 Before we talk about exploring Georgia and its capital city Tbilisi, there’s an important story to tell.

-I’ve heard two versions of the following story; but this is the one that seems most credible.
+I’ve heard two versions of the story, but this one seems most credible.
 According to legend, Georgian Tsar Vahtang Gorgasaly was falcon hunting in the area where he wanted to build a new capital.
-His falcon caught a bird, but dropped it.
+His falcon caught a bird but dropped it.

 The bird was found later in a hot stream almost boiled and ready to be served for lunch.

 Tbilisi got its name partly from the warm springs found in the area.
 These hot streams are very healthy mineral sources long used for in Tbilisi Turkish baths 19th and 20th centuries.
 You can still visit these Turkish baths.
 They are situated in one of the old parts of the city.
 The baths and the buildings surrounding them are well worth a visit.

 Tbilisi is a large city to explore and definitely a city of at least three contrasts: the very old city is attractive like any very old city anywhere; the pre-Soviet city has neo European architecture that is attractive, and the Soviet city built for practicality.
 The city is busy with lots of eateries, and the supermarkets are filled with lots of imported goods.
 The local produce is of good quality and it’s very reasonably priced.
 There are a few expatriate style watering holes of varying quality.